 Career awareness creates interest.
 Technical training builds employable skills.
 We partner with community colleges, trade programs, and industry certification bodies to create accessible pathways to credentials that employers recognize and value.
 Every certification we target has documented demand in the clean energy sector.

 Partnerships with NABCEP-aligned training programs for photovoltaic installation certification.
-Solar is the fastest-growing energy sector on tribal lands, and certified installers are in high demand.
+Solar is the fastest-growing energy sector on Indigenous lands, and certified installers are in high demand.

 Foundational electrical training that opens doors across the clean energy sector.
 From solar wiring to building energy systems, electrical skills are the common thread through most clean energy careers.